What is the meaning of basta in Italian?

 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

-As you’ll see below, the subject sometimes goes before and other times goes after the verb.
+As you’ll see below, the subject sometimes goes before the verb and other times goes after the verb.

 Let’s now look at some examples: